Click here to download the Educational Visits Policy

 Educational Visits Policy

-Storth CE Primary School recognises the positive outcomes associated with Learning Outside the Classroom (LOTC) and believes that every young person should experience this essential part of learning and personal development, whatever their age, ability or circumstances.
+Storth CE Primary School recognises the positive outcomes associated with Learning Outside the Classroom (LOTC) and believes that every young person should experience this essential part of learning and personal development, regardless of their age, ability, or circumstances.

-LOTC to be governed by these procedures is defined as: “any occasion where young people engage in activities beyond the boundaries of this setting”.
+LOtC to be governed by these procedures is defined as: “any occasion where young people engage in activities beyond the boundaries of this educational setting”.

 Aims